debear92/who-said-it/README.md

 - This page is the core of the application.
 The user will be asked to answer 10 questions.
 - For each question the user will be presented with two options: Taylor Swift or Shakespeare.
 Once the user select an option they won't be able to change it.
-- If a user answer a question correctly a correct answer sound will be played and the selected option will turn green.
+- If a user answers a question correctly a correct answer sound will be played and the selected option will turn green.
 The score will increment by one.
-- If a user answer a question incorrectly a wrong answer sound will be played and the selected option wil turn red.
+- If a user answers a question incorrectly a wrong answer sound will be played and the selected option wil turn red.
 The score will remain the same.
 - Once the question is answered, the user will presented with a short explanation on why the answer was right or wrong by informing the user which song or play the lyric is from.
 - On top of the question, the user will find a bar that will show their current score and will allow the user to restart the game from the beginning and toggle on or off the audio.